jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/F55922C3-FE28-464F-BBC3-6A3D5946EB4E.jpeg)

+*The tracks were turning very muddy, lucky we have good boots!*

 At this point the rain had set in.
 The tracks were starting to become rivers and visibility was very low.
-Dispite this our wet weather gear was doing it’s job fantastically.
+Despite this our wet weather gear was doing it’s job fantastically.
 We were still pretty dry and arriving at Kitchen Hut put a smile back on our faces.

 ![](/images/A3129977-10B6-4DDF-BECD-CE40DBC55DF6.jpeg)